Rothamsted/knetmaps.js/docs/Features.md

     1. Reset the graph viewport.
     1. Make **labels** visible on concepts and relations, via checkboxes.

 * **Item Info.** panel: The panel on the right is to display relevant information related to the selected concept or relation.
-It automatically slides open if users right-click a concept or relation and select ìItem Infoî option.
+It automatically slides open if users right-click a concept or relation and select ‚ÄúItem Info‚Äù option.
 The panel is similar to the Item Info window in the old version and displays information such as concept/ relation Type, value, PID, relation label, relation source (from), relation target (to), _Annotations, Attributes_ (such as publication abstracts, title, authors, amino-acid sequence, TAX ID, etc.) and _Accessions_ (with links to TAIR, Ensembl, UniProtKB, PubMed, KEGG, IPRO, PFAM, etc., where relevant).
-Userís search query terms, where found, are _highlighted_ in this Item Info. panel.
+User‚Äôs search query terms, where found, are _highlighted_ in this Item Info. panel.

 * **Show Links**: Some concepts have a blur effect which denotes that they have hidden concepts connected to them.
-These can be displayed by right-clicking on a blurred concept and selecting ìShow Linksî.
+These can be displayed by right-clicking on a blurred concept and selecting ‚ÄúShow Links‚Äù.
 This displays the hidden neighbourhood for the selected concept.

 **_Note:_** While this new Network Viewer is stable, it is still under development and more features will be added to it in the near future and it will soon be _live_ on all the various QTLNetMiner instances.